 Carotid artery blockages can cut off blood to the brain and can lead to a stroke.
 These blockages can be caused by plaque, or by a blood clot that has clogged the artery.
 By performing a CEA, your doctor is trying to keep blood flowing to your brain in order to prevent strokes.

 Carotid artery surgery also helps prevent a transient ischemic attack (TIA).
 A TIA has the symptoms of a stroke — such as numbness, difficulties with speech or vision, and trouble walking — but they last for a brief time.
 According to the National Institute of Neurological Disorders and Stroke, symptoms of a TIA usually disappear within an hour.
 Like a stroke, a TIA is caused by a temporary blockage of blood to the brain.

 Your doctor might recommend CEA if you meet certain criteria, including:

-- if you already had a stroke
+- you’ve already had a stroke

-- if you already had a TIA
+- you’ve already had a TIA

+In the first type of procedure, your surgeon will cut into the artery and remove the blockage.
 You will receive anesthetic, though it might be only a local anesthetic that numbs the specific part of your neck.
-The surgeon may decide to use a local anesthetic if he or she wants to speak with you during the procedure and see how your brain is responding.
+The surgeon may decide to use a local anesthetic if they want to speak with you during the procedure to see how your brain is responding.